Bodo-inc/Bodo-examples/README.md

-# Module 02- Getting Started with Bodo
+## Getting Started with Bodo
-Welcome to the 2nd module.
+Welcome to this module.
 This module contains Bodo Tutorials and best practices to use Bodo!

 Go through the [Bodo_Quick_Start_Guide](https://docs.bodo.ai/latest/quick_start_platform) for steps to sign up to the platform and instructions on how to use Bodo Community Workspace.
 It also helps in understanding how to create new notebooks or run some example notebooks in the workspace.